ninoNinkovic/LiveStamps/README.md

 ###Injection flags:

-Injection flags allow for POWERFUL formatting and complex stamp designs, but for now we start with the easy stuff.
+Injection flags allow for POWERFUL formatting and complex stamp designs.
 If a "stamp" key is defined, each value gets mapped to the corresponding injection flag in the final output.

 **Injection flags are simple markers defined as so:**